List of traditional card and tile packs: Expanded Portuguese-suited

-Spanish-suited Tarot
+Portuguese-suited tarot

-The uncommon 64-card Tarocco Siciliano set uses Spanish styled straight swords and crude clubs like other southern Italian decks.
-It omits the Two and Three of coins, and numerals one to four in clubs, swords and cups.
-One card, the Ace of Coins, is almost never used as it was added solely for the purpose of the stamp tax.
+The uncommon 64-card Tarocco Siciliano set uses Spanish-styled straight swords and crude clubs like other southern Italian decks.
+It omits the two and three of coins, and numerals one to four in clubs, swords and cups.
+One card, the ace of coins, is almost never used as it was added solely for the purpose of the stamp tax.
 It is one of the rare sets to feature female knaves.
+Like other tarot decks there are four court ranks, a fool, and a fifth trump suit.
+Unlike other tarot decks, the trumps start with 0 and end in 20, with only the 0th trump being named "Miseria."
+This set does not feature dragons.

 Italian suited

 Italian-suited cards are used only in the north of Italy.

 Full Italian-suited

 The full Italian-suited pack contains 52 cards, organized into the 4 Spanish suits swords, batons, cups and coins and 13 ranks.
 It is very similar to the full Spanish-suited pack, but does have tens as pip cards.

 Standard Italian-suited

 Like the standard Spanish-suited pack, the standard Italian-suited pack consists of 40 cards in the ranks ace, king, cavalier, knave and 2–7.